Precision reconstruction of rational CFT from exact fixed point tensor network: Acknowledgments

-\textit{Acknowledgments} -- We acknowledge useful discussions with Yikun Jiang, Bingxin Lao, Nicolai Reshetikhin, Gabriel Wong and Xiangdong Zeng.
-This work is supported by funding from Hong Kong’s Research Grants Council (GRF no.14301219) and Direct Grant no. 4053578 from The Chinese University of Hong Kong.
-LYH acknowledges the support of NSFC (Grant No. 11922502, 11875111).
+We acknowledge useful discussions with Xiaogang Wen, Shuheng Shao, Yikun Jiang, Bingxin Lao, Nicolai Reshetikhin, Gabriel Wong and Xiangdong Zeng.
+This work is supported by funding from Hong Kong’s Research Grants Council (GRF no.14301219, no.14303722 and RGC Research Fellow Scheme 2023/24, No. RFS2324-4S02) LYH acknowledges the support of NSFC (Grant No. 11922502, 11875111).
 LC acknowledges the support of NSFC (Grant No. 12305080) and the start up funding of South China University of Technology.
 GC acknowledges the support from Commonwealth Cyber Initiative at Virginia Tech, U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research.